 - Failing to meet academic, career, or home responsibilities

-- Development of psychological symptoms
+- Development of physical and psychological symptoms

 - Behavioral changes